Blancovanessa/Blancovanessa/README.md

    ## about :relaxed:

   Hi, my name is Vanessa.
-I discovered programming a year and a half ago I fell in love, and today I have been studying more and more with the objective of becoming an expert.
+I discovered programming in 2019 and fell in love, and today I have been studying more and more with the goal of becoming an expert.

 - 👀 I'm interested in working in the programming field.